docQodly/docs/docs/studio/pageLoaders/components/selectinput.md

 ### Server-Side Interaction

 Retrieving user choices is straightforward.
-By binding a qodlysource to the **Select Input** component, you can access and utilize the selected content.
+By binding a Qodly Source to the **Select Input** component, you can access and utilize the selected content.

 <Column.List align="center" justifyContent="between">